jhap1982/giveituruguay/1999/1999-05-29 - PSInet Stadium (HFStival), Baltimore, MD, USA/README.md

 ## Recordings

-* AUD #1 audience audiounknown mic > unknown recorder ? > FLAC recorded by unknown
+* AUD #1 audience audio: unknown mic > unknown recorder ? > FLAC recorded by unknown
-* AUD #2 audience audioB&K4021's > unknown recorder DAT(M) > FLAC recorded by Ron Keyser NOT CIRCULATING
+* AUD #2 audience audio: B&K4021's > unknown recorder DAT(M) > FLAC recorded by Ron Keyser NOT CIRCULATING
-* AMT #1 amateur videobuilt-in > unknown camera VHS(x) > DVD recorded by unknown
+* AMT #1 amateur video: built-in > unknown camera VHS(x) > DVD recorded by unknown
 * PRO #1 professional video: soundboard > unknown ? > MP4 "Parallel Universe" was uploaded to YouTube a few years ago.
 We don't the original source of the video or if the complete recording is out there